 If you're ready to go with your board and wetsuit, you can head straight for the water.
 The two surf beaches are located between Beach 67th and 69th Streets, and Beach 87th and Beach 92nd Streets, and they're free to the public.
 Those looking for a quick, fun way to get from place to place (note that numerous sections of the boardwalk are being rebuilt, an estimated three-year project) may want to consider renting a set of wheels from Paul's Bicycle Shop on Beach 116th Street.

 Food and Drink

 If you get hungry at the beach, you'll find plenty to fuel your continued surfing.
-Rockaway Taco is just a tiny shack, but its fish tacos, quesadillas, fried plantain chips and fresh guacamole have made it something of a local legend—there are those who say its offerings are on par with the Mexican food you'd find on the west coast.
-Nearby, there's also the Veggie Island farmers' market and DiCosmo's Italian Ice.
+Tacoway Beach, a new version of the legendary but now closed Rockaway Taco, has set up shop in a shipping container located in the backyard of the Rockaway Beach Surf Club, serving fish tacos, quesadillas, fried plantain chips and fresh guacamole.
+There are those who say its offerings are on par with the Mexican food you'd find on the west coast.
+Nearby, there's also DiCosmo's Italian Ice.

 Other worthwhile spots for dining and imbibing include Rippers, run by the same people who brought you Roberta's in Bushwick.
 Here, you can load up on the likes of hamburgers, cheese fries and beer.
 So maybe take your mom's advice and wait till after you're done surfing and swimming before eating (to be fair, they also have fresh juices).
 If you're just looking for a quick place to get a bite and relax, consider Cuisine By Claudette, where you can sink into a comfortable couch and sip a coffee while nibbling on a French pastry.